 The most commonly-cited fact for why women are much worse off is that they’re less common in the visible and desirable positions of prestige and power in the “ruling class”: politicians, business executives, media moguls, etc.

 This disparity is real, but men are also more common in the undesirable and out-of-sight positions of marginalization in the “underclass” of society.
 George Orwell writes in his 1933 book Down and Out in Paris and London that one might expect the sexes to be balanced among the destitute, but “one can almost say that below a certain level society is entirely male”.
 This remains the case to a large extent.
-Men are over-represented among the homeless, especially unsheltered homeless and homeless deaths.
-The Toronto Homeless Memorial lists 189 “John Doe”s compared to just 23 “Jane Doe”s (up to July 2016).
-A study of a six-year period in Montreal on homeless youth found 22 boys and 4 girls had died after two or more years on the streets.
+Men are disproportionately likely to be homeless, and the gender gap is larger for more severe types of homelessness.

 It’s not just homelessness.
-Men are overwhelmingly the ones to die on the job; the number of male workplace fatalities in Canada in 2005 alone was more than double the female workplace fatalities in the whole 12 year period of 1993-2005 (“Five Deaths a Day: Workplace Fatalities in Canada, 1993-2005” by Andrew Sharpe and Jill Hardt for the Centre for the Study of Living Standards).
+Men are overwhelmingly the ones to die on the job; the male workplace fatalities in Canada in one year (2005) were more than double the female workplace fatalities in the whole 12 year period of 1993-2005 (“Five Deaths a Day: Workplace Fatalities in Canada, 1993-2005” by Andrew Sharpe and Jill Hardt for the Centre for the Study of Living Standards).
 Men are also a substantial majority of prisoners (96% in England & Wales in 2013; see “Prison Population Statistics” from the British House of Commons Library), and they’re at the bottom of a 4-5 year life expectancy gap.

 Minority men are especially common in the marginalized underclass.
-The New York Times gives the shocking statistic of 1.5 million “missing” black men in the United States, referring to those out of public life through incarceration, early death, etc. (Related to both their gender and their race.
+The New York Times gives the shocking statistic of 1.5 million “missing” black men in the United States, who are out of public life through incarceration, early death, etc. (It’s related to both their gender and their race.
 If it was only race, black women would be doing just as badly.)